What is My Diamond Worth?

-The presence of nitrogen or other impurity atoms in the diamond crystal structure does not have any influence on the hardness or durability of a diamond; however, fluorescence can have an impact on a diamond’s value.
+The presence of nitrogen or other impure atoms in the diamond crystal structure does not have any influence on the hardness or durability of a diamond; however, fluorescence can have an impact on a diamond’s value.
 Even though it does not strongly impact a diamond’s appearance, in the market there is a premium placed on diamonds that have none to faint fluorescence because those diamonds are seen as more “perfect” and therefore in greater demand.
 Still, a diamond’s fluorescence has much less impact on a diamond’s value than other factors such as color and clarity.
 All this information can come in handy if you are trying to find out how much is a diamond worth.

 A diamond certification is a document containing third-party ratings of all the diamond valuation factors listed above.
 It won’t tell you the value of your diamond, but it will allow a jewelry buyer or an appraiser to compare it to other similar diamonds in the market.
 The person evaluating the diamond will still want to inspect it themselves for verification, but the certification can help with initial offers from buyers and significantly shorten the amount of time it takes to get a diamond appraised.